ARM-software/CMSIS-DSP/Documentation/Doxygen/src/memory_static_dynamic.md

 With static objects it is also possible to use different memory allocator with better performances and determinism.

 But, with static objects, objects of different dimension are considered as different types.
-The compiler will generate different implementation so it will have an impact on the code dimension.
+The compiler will generate different implementation so it will have an impact on the code size.

-If you need lots of objects of different dimensions, or if the dimensions are nort known at build time, then you need to use dynamic object
+If you need lots of objects of different dimensions, or if the dimensions are not known at build time, then you need to use dynamic object

 # Dynamic objects